 The Board of Directors has a clearly stipulated policy concerning the employment position in other Company and number of Company that Directors, managing director, and Company's senior executives can be employed to allow effective serving of duty.
-As of December 31, 2012, none of the Board of Directors member is positioned in more than 3 listed companies.
+As of December 31, 2013, none of the Board of Directors member is positioned in more than 3 listed companies.
+If the subsidiaries that are not a listed company is included, there is no director that holds the directorship of more than 5 companies.

 The Board of Directors and senior executive are aware of the importance of knowledge development and experience in performing of duty.
-83% of Directors have already attended the training course from Thailand Institute of Directors (IOD).
+80% of Directors have already attended the training course from Thailand Institute of Directors (IOD).
 In addition, for every change of new Directors, the Board of Directors has provided useful documents and information for new Directors, which include business information and direction.